A Select Path to International Business

 Selection of Fellows

-Students who are participating in a year-long foreign LL.M. program may apply for the fellowship for their third year at law school.
-Applicants must be in the top 25 percent of the class and apply by August 1 prior to the their third year.
-The application must include a statement of why you want to participate in the program, copy of your transcript and current resume and one recommendation letter from a faculty member.
+Applicants must be in the top 25 percent of the class and apply by August 1.
+The application must include a statement of why you want to participate in the program, a copy of your transcript and current resume and one recommendation letter from a faculty member.
 If accepted as a fellow you will be invited to all center events and write a paper on an international business law topic which is required for all fellows which is presented in the spring semester.

 Fellows receive an annual scholarship equivalent to the value of the Brooklyn Law School Lisle Scholarship.
 This scholarship replaces any other merit scholarship awarded by the Law School.
 If a fellow is awarded a merit scholarship by the Law School that is higher than the Fellowship Program scholarship, the fellow receives the higher amount.
 Renewal of a fellowship scholarship is contingent upon the fellow maintaining a cumulative academic rank in the top 40 percent of his or her graduating class at the end of each spring semester at the Law School, and full participation in fellowship activities and internships.

-Full-time students who received a fellowship upon entry to the School, and finish the first year with an academic rank in the top 25 percent of their class, with good indicia of legal writing have the option of becoming staff members of the Brooklyn Journal of International Law after the first year.
-Upperclass fellows are given the option of working as faculty research assistants, for which they receive a stipend.
+Fellows follow a required curriculum of international and business law courses.
 Before graduation, all fellows are required to complete a research paper of publishable quality – under the close supervision of a Center faculty member – on an international business law topic of their choice.
 This allows students to satisfy the School's upperclass writing requirement while pursuing a scholarly topic of interest to them.
 An article written for a journal may qualify.
 Fellows formally present their papers to the other fellows and faculty during the last semester of enrollment.